 Psychology at Bath Spa examines the science behind what makes people tick.
 This science involves developing a critical understanding of the various theories that have been applied to our species (and where appropriate to other species).
 In order to do this students will learn how we observe people, how we conduct surveys and experiments and how we apply statistical procedures to the evidence that we have gathered.

-BSc Single Hons Psychology at Bath Spa is a British Psychology Society (BPS) accredited course.
+BSc Single Hons Psychologyand BSc Major Hons Psychology at Bath Spa are British Psychology Society (BPS) accredited courses.

 In the first year you will take a module that introduces you to the main psychological approaches – social, cognitive, developmental, individual differences and biological psychology (PS4001-40 Introduction to Psychology).
-You will also take a module in research methods including survey work and experimentation (PS4002-20 Research methods and Statistics).
-When you progress to Year 2 these main areas are studied in greater depth since individual modules are devoted to them.
-For those taking Major or Single Hons Psychology there will be further, more advanced courses in research methods.
-In Year 3 the emphasis shifts to the scholarly specialities of individual members of staff.
+You will also take modules in research methods including survey work and experimentation (PS4002-20 Research methods and Statistics), and Individual Differences (PS4003).
+When you progress to Years 2 and 3 these main areas are studied in greater depth since individual modules are devoted to them and students on the single honours course have the option to choose a placement module in Year 2.
+For those taking Major or Single Hons Psychology there will also be further, more advanced courses in research methods.
+In Years 2 and 3 you are also able to study the scholarly specialities of individual members of staff, such as health psychology, criminological psychology, and neuropsychology.
 This means that for each of the modules your tutor will have specific expertise and will be engaged in scholarly activity in that area.
 For those taking Psychology as a Major or Single Hons course, there will also be a dissertation involving working one-to-one with a member of staff on an original research project in psychology.

 - Introduction to Psychology;